Doniaahmed22/OurSchoolGpProject/README.md

 A comprehensive school management platform that facilitates communication and academic tracking between students, parents, teachers, and school administrators.

-## 🎯 Overview

-This system is designed to streamline communication and management for schools, enabling efficient collaboration among administrators, teachers, students, and parents.

 ## ✨ Features

 ### 🛡️ Administrator Features